Patrick Onwuasor: 2018

-On January 1, 2018, the Baltimore Ravens announced the retirement of defensive coordinator Dean Pees.
-On January 9, 2018, the Baltimore Ravens announced their decision to promote linebackers coach Don Martindale to defensive coordinator.
+On January 1, 2018, the Ravens announced the retirement of defensive coordinator Dean Pees.
+On January 9, 2018, the Ravens announced their decision to promote linebackers coach Don Martindale to defensive coordinator.

-On March 14, 2018, the Baltimore Ravens signed Onwuasor to a one-year, $630,000 contract.
-Onwuasor entered training camp slated as a starting inside linebacker, but received competition from Albert McClellan, Bam Bradley, and Kamalei Correa.
+On March 14, 2018, the Ravens signed Onwuasor to a one-year, $630,000 contract.
+Onwuasor entered training camp slated as a starting inside linebacker, but received competition from Albert McClellan, Bam Bradley, and Correa.
 Head coach John Harbaugh named Onwuasor a starting inside linebacker to begin the regular season.
-He began the season alongside outside linebackers Terrell Suggs and Matthew Judon and inside linebacker C. J. Mosley.
+He began the season alongside outside linebackers Terrell Suggs and Matthew Judon and inside linebacker Mosley.

-On September 23, 2018, Onwuasor recorded three combined tackles, broke up a pass, and made his first career interception during a 27-14 win against the Denver Broncos in Week 3.
-Onwuasor intercepted a pass by Broncos’ quarterback Case Keenum, that was originally intended for tight end Jeff Heuerman, and returned it for an 89-yard touchdown before it was called back for a penalty in the fourth quarter.
-The touchdown was called back due to an illegal block above the waist by Matthew Judon.
-In Week 16, Onwuasor recorded nine combined tackles, two sacks, and forced a fumble on tight end Antonio Gates that was recovered by Tavon Young and returned it for a touchdown in a 22-10 win over the Los Angeles Chargers, earning him AFC Defensive Player of the Week.
+On September 23, 2018, Onwuasor recorded three combined tackles, broke up a pass, and made his first career interception during a 27–14 win against the Denver Broncos in Week 3.
+Onwuasor intercepted a pass by Broncos' quarterback Case Keenum, that was originally intended for tight end Jeff Heuerman, and returned it for an 89-yard touchdown before it was called back for a penalty in the fourth quarter.
+The touchdown was called back due to an illegal block above the waist by Judon.
+In Week 16, Onwuasor recorded nine combined tackles, two sacks, and forced a fumble on tight end Antonio Gates that was recovered by Tavon Young and returned it for a touchdown in a 22–10 win over the Los Angeles Chargers, earning him American Football Conference (AFC) Defensive Player of the Week.
 He finished the season with 59 combined tackles, 5.5 sacks, two forced fumbles, three passes defensed, and an interception.